davidedc/Algebrite/README.md

 Algebrite is...
 * lightweight: made to be simple to comprehend and extend, it only depends on BigInteger.js by Peter Olson.
 * self-contained: doesn't need connection to servers or another "backend" CAS
-* a library: beyond use as an interactive tool, Algebrite can be embedded in your applications and extended with custom functions.
+* a library: beyond use as an interactive tool, algebrite can be embedded in your applications and extended with custom functions.
 * free: MIT-Licenced

 # Features